mikestumbo/assetManagerforMaya/README.md

 ---

-**Asset Manager v1.1.2** - Professional asset management with collection tabs for Maya artists and studios.
+**Asset Manager v1.1.3** - Professional asset management with optimized performance and reliability for Maya artists and studios.